The Beaches in Phuket, Thailand

 Phuket Scooter Rental

-We rented a scooter at Le Piman but you have many options for rentals across Phuket.
-No matter where you stay a rental place will be nearby.
-The scooter was so much fun and gave us a tremendous sense of freedom.
+We rented a scooter at Le Piman, but you have many options for rentals across Phuket.
+No matter where you stay, a rental place will be nearby.
+The scooter was a lot of fun and gave us a tremendous sense of freedom.

 As I wrote in an Instagram post from Cát Bà Island, riding a scooter makes you feel eighteen all over again and for a brief moment navigating the curvy roads and viewing the beaches from the viewpoints gave me a rush I would compare to the times in our early twenties when we would drive around British Columbia from ski resort to ski resort spotting the ski runs from the road.